Soldelli/gait_anomaly_detection/ALV/README.md

 # Activity Logger Video Application
 This folder contains the ALV android application used for data collection. </br>
-The smartphone used in the paper submission is an "Asus Zenfone 2".</br>

 ## Setup
 To install this application on a smartphone follow these steps: